bkcandra/cwdemo.back/README.md

 3. if run successfully you will see swagger page at https://localhost:5000/swagger/index.html

 Order page:
 The order page allows the user to place an order.
 The user can select a store and then add items to the cart.
 Once the user is done adding items, they can place the order.
-The order details will be sent to the backend API and a confirmation message will be displayed to the user.
+The order details along twith total price will be displayed to the user, at this point there is no api to accept order.

 Store CRUD page:
 The store CRUD page allows the user to manage stores.
 The user can add a new store, edit an existing store, or delete a store.